 A: Yes.
 But I forgot them on purpose.

-Is a trance really a trance if you can snap out of it at any moment?
+Can a trance really be called a trance if you can snap out of it at any moment?

 Adrift in the municipal oversoul, my face covered with leaves.
 I tried, as Rilke warned, to anticipate all parting.
 But that’s easier said than done.